stefanspringer1/SwiftXML/README.md

 For any error during parsing an error is thrown and no document is then provided.

-The library is not to be used in concurrent contexts.
+The library must not be used concurrently.

 ---
 **NOTE**